italia/eudi-wallet-it-docs/docs/en/relying-party-solution.rst

 .. note::
     **Why the response is encrypted?**

-    The response sent from the Wallet Instance to the Relying Party is encrypted to prevent a malicious agent from gaining access to the plaintext information transmitted within the verifier's network.
-This is only possible if the network environment of the verifier employs `TLS termination <https://www.f5.com/glossary/ssl-termination>`_.
+    The response sent from the Wallet Instance to the Relying Party is encrypted to prevent a malicious agent from gaining access to the plaintext information transmitted within the relying-party's network.
+This is only possible if the network environment of the relying-party employs `TLS termination <https://www.f5.com/glossary/ssl-termination>`_.
 Such technique employs a termination proxy that acts as an intermediary between the client and the webserver and handles all TLS-related operations.
 In this manner, the proxy deciphers the transmission's content and either forwards it in plaintext or by negotiates an internal TLS session with the actual webserver's intended target.
 In the first scenario, any malicious actor within the network segment could intercept the transmitted data and obtain sensitive information, such as an unencrypted response, by sniffing the transmitted data.

 Below a non-normative example of the request:

 .. code-block:: http

   POST /callback HTTP/1.1
-  HOST: verifier.example.org
+  HOST: relying-party.example.org
   Content-Type: application/x-www-form-urlencoded

   response=eyJhbGciOiJFUzI1NiIs...9t2LQ